jessicadavies2003/DOMKit/README.md

 **A HTML elements & CSS styling library that simplifies the creation of HTML elements while applying some default styling.**

 ## Introduction
 Simplicity.
 All developers love it, and it makes creating projects easier and faster.
 I'm exactly the same.
 If I can find a more simple solution to an issue that creates the same output, of course I'm going straight for the simple solution.
-Gets the job done, you know?
+Gets the job done in less lines of code, you know?

 ## The Goal
 I wanted to make creating websites easier and quicker than ever, and still be able to customise my DOM elements and place them exactly where I wanted them.
 I wanted to use Flexbox and Grid layouts, but didn't want to write countless lines of CSS code to style them to my satisfaction.